-Relational databases can be a good solution for structured data.
-However, if you need more flexible storage, the NoSQL approach is usually a better option.
-We’ll explain which alternatives to SQL are best.
+Relational databases are still a great solution for structured data, but when more flexible storage is needed, the NoSQL approach is usually a better fit.
+We’ll explain which SQL alternatives might be particularly well-suited for your needs.

 What is SQL and what alternatives are there?